yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

 - Able to convert a docker image to container image
 - Able to run a container

-Visit the fastqc software tool available on the bioconda page (https://bioconda.github.io/recipes/fastx_toolkit/README.html) and take path of the image from  docker pull command from above page as below:
+Visit the fastqc software tool available on the bioconda page (https://bioconda.github.io/recipes/fastqc/README.html) and take path of the image from  docker pull command from above page as below:

 ```
 docker pull quay.io/biocontainers/fastx_toolkit:<tag>
+docker pull quay.io/biocontainers/fastqc:0.11.9--hdfd78af_1
 ```

 Path for above image is here: docker://quay.io/biocontainers/fastx_toolkit:<tag>